 The importance of good soil quality and its connections with the wider environment and human health are recognised in SEPA’s position statement on land protection.
 This takes an integrated approach to environmental protection and considers the wide range of legislation and policies relating to soil and land that affect, and are affected by, water, air, climate, biodiversity and human health.

 The application of organic materials to land can have a number of benefits, such as the addition of nutrients which can help crops grow.
 This activity is regulated under either The Sludge (Use in Agriculture) Regulations (1989) (Sludge Regs) or the Waste Management Licensing (Scotland) Regulations (2011) (WML Regs) depending on the material applied and its purpose.
 However, we have to ensure that these materials are applied at a beneficial rate.
 It is also essential to ensure that there are no other potential pollutants in the materials applied that could cause harm to the environment or human health.
 SEPA therefore assess all applications for exemptions from the WML Regs.
 In addition, we audit the sludge registers provided to us by sludge operators to assess compliance with the regulations.
+Organic materials can also be applied to help restore soil and Guidance on the suitable organic material applications for land restoration and improvement has been developed.
 For further information on activities exempt from waste management licensing see our waste regulation pages.

 Between 2007 and 2014, SEPA carried out soil compliance monitoring to ensure the application of organic materials to land complied with regulations.
 Further information can be found in our soil compliance monitoring reports:

 Soil erosion is one of the main contributors to diffuse water pollution.
 Soil erosion is a natural process that can be (but not exclusively) made worse by extreme weather events and / or poor land management.
 Soil particles, and anything attached to them, can be transferred into water courses, potentially smothering the river bed and / or causing water pollution.